Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 Another of the apps that it incorporates is Security, which offers a multitude of functions such as:

-- Security scan, which looks for viruses and risks on your phone
+- Security scan , which looks for viruses and risks on the phone

 - Data usage, which allows you to restrict data usage to certain apps and obtain usage statistics.

-- Manage apps, which lets you control which apps start automatically when you turn on your phone and what permissions apps have
+- Manage apps , which allows you to control which apps start automatically when you turn on your phone and what permissions the apps have

-- Game Turbo, which allows you to configure various parameters when playing, such as setting priority in the data connection for the game, restricting background synchronization, clearing cache, automatically answering calls with hands-free, etc.
+- Game Turbo , which allows you to configure various parameters when playing games such as setting priority in the data connection for the game, restricting background synchronization, clearing cache, automatically answering hands-free calls, etc.

 - Dual apps, which clones apps that don’t support multi-account